-Appendix A - Explanatory notes for Learning Academy Partnership schools unless explicitly varied in a school policy.
+Appendix A - Explanatory notes for Learning Academy Partnership state-funded schools.
 The oversubscription criteria for this school are detailed above.
 Further information can be found at Torbay Council's TIPS8 Booklet

 Admission authority

 This is the body with legal responsibility for the admissions policy and decisions in response to applications for admission.
 This includes proposing, consulting on, determining and publishing the policy.
 The admission authorities for different types of school are: